Day 1 Mt Shark Parking Lot to Marvel Lake Campground, 13.1 km, 220 m Elevation Gain, 150 m Elevation Loss, 2 hrs 59 min.

 Just a couple hundred meters after leaving the Spray River we came to a trail junction marked by a Parks Canada sign.
 The trail coming from the south (our left) is part of the Great Divide Trail system, and takes a hiker down the Spray Valley and up over Palliser Pass into Kananaskis Country.

 A short hike lead us to a lovely bridge over the tumbling Bryant Creek.
 Regardless of our need to keep moving to get to the campground before dark, photos had to be taken.
-Emily and Volcano posed nicely for the camera.
+Micah and Volcano posed nicely for the camera.

 Another couple hundred meters brought us to the junction with the Bryant Creek Trail, a distance of 6.5 km from the car.
 We would be hiking the Bryant Creek Trail for the next 6 km before turning off to go to our campsite at Marvel Lake.
 If you were to follow the Bryant Creek Trail, it would lead up over Assiniboine Pass, from which you could hike to Mt Assinboine or continue north to Sunshine Meadows.